-Check here for a monthly post on a topic of interest in the field of jazz education, history, criticism, and/or appreciation.
+Check here for a periodic post on a topic of interest in the field of jazz education, history, criticism, and/or appreciation.

 If you feel you get value from this blog and can afford to financially support my work, please donate today.
 Any amount is helpful.
 I ask that you please do not feel pressure to give if it will cause you financial hardship in any way.
 However, if it is reasonably affordable for you to donate the equivalent of a cup of coffee per month, please do.
 I truly appreciate your support, and your donations will allow me to continue to post high quality material at low or no cost to readers on a regular basis in the future.

 Most of my blog posts are excerpts taken directly from my method book which guides you through my approach to practicing creative improvisation.
 If you find value in my posts, in addition to or instead of donating, you can purchase my method book as an eBook in PDF format directly through me today.
 Thank you for your support.

 How to Practice Self-Awareness as a Creative Improviser